A Leyland-based pet care business has launched a range of dog grooming products with the help of Boost business support.

 Angela added “The advice I’ve received through Boost is enabling me to get my business into a position where we can purchase premises as opposed to leasing.
 We are already outgrowing our current location after only a short period and look forward to further expansion.”

-Top photo pictured left to right: Angela Pinder (front) of Paw Naturel based in Leyland pictured with her Poodle Dougal and members of her team Back L/R Bee Hesketh, Debbie Jones and Helen Houghton.
+Top photo: Angela Pinder (front) of Paw Naturel based in Leyland pictured with her Poodle Dougal.